precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/manual.rst

 DC control is simpler but less flexible, especially if you want to run multiple trains on the same track simultaneously.
 Under DCC-EX, DC PWM outputs are given a virtual DCC address which allows WiThrottle/DCC-EX throttles to control your DC locos on the piece of track powered by that output.
 The DC PWM frequency can be set using virtual DCC Functions 28-31 (XXX check!)

-**Managing DCC and DC Modes in TrackManager:** If you are ready to dive into customising your track outputs, |EX-TM| is the tool you'll use.
+**Managing DCC and DC Modes in TrackManager:** If you are ready to dive into customising your track outputs, |TM| is the tool you'll use.
 It allows you to easily switch between DCC and DC modes for any track connected to your EX-CSB1.

 You can also set up different tracks for specific purposes, such as making one track a Booster, configuring your PROG track, or enabling Auto-Reverser mode.